camilosampedro/Aton/README.md

 Before installing it is required:
  - `Java 8`
- - `MySQL 5.7`

 ## How to install
 ### Install from release file

 - For more detailed instructions, please go to the [Installation wiki page](https://github.com/camilosampedro/Aton/wiki/How-to-install-Aton).

 Go to [releases page](https://github.com/camilosampedro/Aton/releases) and download the ones who fits you most.